castleguarders/CamAi/README.rst

     ./CamAi/camaicli.py discover
     or if installed from a wheel
-    python3.7 ~/venv37/lib/python3.7/site-packages/CamAi/camaicli.py discover
+    python3.7 ~/venv37/lib/python3.7/site-packages/CamAi/camaicli.py discover --config ./aicam.toml

     Start monitoring with
-    ./CamAi/camaicli.py monitor
+    ./CamAi/camaicli.py monitor  --config ./aicam.toml
     or if installed from a wheel
     python3.7 ~/venv37/lib/python3.7/site-packages/CamAi/camaicli.py monitor

     If you want to specify a configuration file in a different location you can add --config config.toml to the above python3.7 ~/venv37/lib/python3.7/site-packages/CamAi/camaicli.py monitor

     This should start logging videos to storage directories you specified in the config file.
-    You cannot open the video being currently logged till it's rotated.
+The default location is ./video You cannot open the video being currently logged till it's rotated.
 Default rotation is 30 minutes at hourly boundaries, so you should be able to open it after next hours starts.
 Alert images and snippet videos are generated in realtime and are located at the base directory for viewing.